Zobie1776/SolvraScript/nova_core/runtime/README.md

 # Nova Runtime Tool

 The Nova runtime tool exposes the `nova_core::NovaRuntime` interpreter as a standalone executable.
-It supports one-off execution of `.novac` bytecode files as well as an interactive REPL for iterating on Nova assembly.
+It supports one-off execution of `.nvc` bytecode files as well as an interactive REPL for iterating on Nova assembly.

 The REPL understands a handful of commands prefixed with `:`.
 Use `:help` to